mwmlln/shinju_select/static/documentation/TESTING.md

 #### Login page

- * Tested numerous times loggin in using boths emails and usernames.
+ * Tested numerous times logging in using both emails and usernames.

 #### Logout page

- * Tested to ensure that user status cahnges once the logout button is clicked and user will no longer to allow the restricted pages.
+ * Tested to ensure that user status changes once the logout button is clicked and user will no longer to allow the restricted pages.

   [<<< Back to README](../../README.md)